aws-samples/amazon-cloudfront-dynamic-websites/README.md

 ## CloudFront Dynamic Content Websites
 [Amazon CloudFront](https://aws.amazon.com/cloudfront/) can also be used for [dynamic content delivery](https://aws.amazon.com/cloudfront/dynamic-content/).
 These are sites with personalized and dynamic web content that are not cacheable.
 Examples include blog, e-commerce, news, travel and retail web sites.

-While dynamic content are not cacheable on CloudFront edge locations, static content embeded in the web pages (such as javascript, stylesheets and images) can be cached by CloudFront for performance.
-However, configuring caching requires custom configuration of cache policies for different file types.
+While dynamic content are not cacheable on CloudFront edge locations, static content in web pages (such as javascript, stylesheets, fonts and images) can be cached by CloudFront for performance.
+However, additional custom cache policies is required for different file types.

 This repository provides a starter [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template that can be used to provision a secure and higher performance CloudFront distribution for dynamic content websites.